Quick Answer

 Riverside County offers some of the most affordable homeownership opportunities in Southern California, with median home prices around $575,000—significantly lower than neighboring Orange County and Los Angeles.
-Combined with robust down payment assistance programs, the Inland Empire has become a hotspot for first-time buyers priced out of coastal markets.
+Combined with robust first-time homebuyer programs offering up to $50,000 in down payment assistance, the Inland Empire has become a hotspot for buyers priced out of coastal markets.

 Quick Overview: Riverside County DPA Programs